Theory of superconductivity mediated by Rashba coupling in incipient ferroelectrics

-Here $\bm{\Lambda}(\bm{k},\bm{q})$ is a 2$\times$2 matrix in pseudospin space, with the Pauli matrix $\sigma_z$.
-Hence we obtained a coupling between a non-magnetic polar displacement $\bm{u}$ with the pseudospin of the electrons.
-Note that only the polarization-wave coupling term, the first term in Eq.~\eqref{eq:tmunukq0}, contributes to this Rashba deformation potential.
+Here, $\bm{\Lambda}(\bm{k},\bm{q})$ is a 2$\times$2 matrix in pseudospin space, with the Pauli matrix $\sigma_z$.
+Hence, we obtained a coupling between a polar displacement $\bm{u}$ with the pseudospin of the electrons.
+Note that only the polarization-wave coupling term in Eq.~\eqref{eq:tmunukq0}, contributes to this Rashba deformation potential.